MateeDevs/MateeStarter/ios/README.md

 ### Moko

-- Error messages are shared via [Moko Resources](https://github.com/icerockdev/moko-resources), so that we can use the strings in the shared code and avoid duplicities when converting errors to string messages
+Strings are shared via [Moko Resources](https://github.com/icerockdev/moko-resources), so that we can use the strings in the shared code
-- Error strings are stored in the `twine/errors.txt` file
-- Script `generate-error-messages.sh` calls needed gradle tasks (`generateErrorsTwine` and `generateMRCommonMain`) to generate `MR` class

 ## Debug